FCT COMBUSTION

 Another strategy is quenching, where magnetite is stabilized from high temperatures down to approximately 350°C, so that it stays in its form.
 This can be achieved through water spraying, or by direct cooling in an inert environment, though this results in higher heat consumption as heat is not recuperated.
 Energy is also required for the water spray action and, as more gases are exhausted to extract the water, the installation becomes less efficient so an investment in larger equipment would be required, resulting in increased thermal and electrical energy consumption.

 FCT has developed an innovative alternative, through the addition of inorganic modifiers to achieve the traditional grey hue without impacting on fuel consumption or having a negative impact on emissions.
 Depending on the structure and mineralogy of the clay, instances where the method has resulted in additional side benefits, including increased strength, have been reported.
-Although an increase in temperature is required, the inorganic modifiers are inexpensive, there is limited handling involved compared to some
+Although an increase in temperature is required, the inorganic modifiers are inexpensive, there is limited handling involved compared to some other strategies, and the additional heat can be recovered.

 9 Specialised support to achieve environmental and economic benefits